-- The completion of airborne geophysical survey of the Pijilí and Santiago properties with a budgeted total of 1,830 line-kilometres of survey at a 150-metre line spacing.
+- Completed airborne geophysical surveys of the Pijilí and Santiago properties with a budgeted total of 1,830 line-kilometres of survey at a 150-metre line spacing.
 91.4% of the targeted line-kilometres at Pijilí and 94.2% of the targeted line-kilometres at Santiago were achieved.
-Once analyzed, the data will be combined with surficial geochemistry and available geoscience data to create priority listing of targets for follow-up; - The preliminary metallurgical results from composites collected from the 2018 infill drilling program at the El Domo volcanogenic massive sulphide ("VMS") deposit ("El Domo").
-Two metallurgical samples show positive results for the recovery of base and precious metals, and the production of saleable copper and zinc concentrates with results meeting or exceeding grades and recoveries from historical metallurgical work; - An updated Mineral Resource estimate and the results of a Preliminary Economic Assessment ("PEA") for El Domo which will be summarized in an independent National Instrument ("NI") 43-101 within 45 days.
-(See "Preliminary Economic Assessment" in the "Corporate Highlights" section and in the "Ecuador Projects - Curipamba" section below for more details); and - A fully subscribed non-brokered private placement (the "Nobis Placement") for total proceeds of approximately \$12.1 million with Consorcio Nobis (the "Nobis Group" or "Nobis"), one of Ecuador's largest private business conglomerates, as the lead participant by subscribing for approximately \$7.4M, resulting in ownership of approximately 9.9% of the common shares of Adventus upon closing.
-(See "Financing" below for more details).
+The analyzed data will be combined with surficial geochemistry and available geoscience data to create priority listing of targets for follow-up; - Published the preliminary metallurgical results from composites collected from the 2018 infill drilling program at the El Domo volcanogenic massive sulphide ("VMS") deposit ("El Domo").
+Two metallurgical samples show positive results for the recovery of base and precious metals, and the production of saleable copper and zinc concentrates with results meeting or exceeding grades and recoveries from historical metallurgical work; - Filed an updated Mineral Resource estimate and the results of a Preliminary Economic Assessment ("PEA") for El Domo in an independent National Instrument ("NI") 43-101 on June 14, 2019.
+(See "Preliminary Economic Assessment" in the "Corporate Highlights" section and in the "Ecuador Projects Curipamba" section below for more details); - Completed a fully subscribed non-brokered private placement (the "Nobis Placement") for total proceeds of approximately \$12.1 million with Consorcio Nobis (the "Nobis Group" or "Nobis"), one of Ecuador's largest private business conglomerates, as the lead participant by subscribing for approximately \$7.4M, resulting in ownership of approximately 9.9% of the common shares of Adventus upon closing.
+(See "Financing Nobis Placement" below for more details).